methodicalcloud/methodicalcloud-site/content/blog/hidden-cost-of-poor-automation.md

 - **Ask better questions**
 - **Name the system before you script the fix**

-Because clarity isn't just good hygiene—it's a safeguard for your time, your team, and your sanity.
+Because clarity isn't just good hygiene, it's a safeguard for your time, your team, and your sanity.

 > At Methodical Cloud, we don't chase complexity.
-We untangle it—one weird little diagram at a time.
+We untangle it, one weird little diagram at a time.

 ---